-Criteria for Transfer:
+Criteria for Transfer

-- 1. Must meet minimum admission standards for the nursing program. - 2.
-Must possess a grade of C or better in all nursing program required courses taken at another institution and possess a minimum 2.0 cumulative GPA at the time of transfer. - 3.
-Dean/Director of previous nursing program must provide a letter of eligibility for progression in previous nursing program. - 4.
-Must comply with all nursing program policy requirements at accepting institution. - 5.
-Complete at least 25% of the nursing program required courses for degree/certificate at the accepting institution. - 6.
-Must meet acceptability criteria for placement at clinical agencies for clinical experience. - 7.
-The last nursing course in which a student was enrolled cannot be more than 12 months old. - 8.
-Acceptance of transfer students into nursing programs is limited by the number of faculty and clinical facilities available.
+- 1. Meet minimum admission standards for the SSCC Nursing Program. - 2.
+Possess a grade of "C" or better in all SSCC Nursing Program required courses taken at another institution, and possess a minimum 2.0 cumulative GPA at the time of transfer. - 3.
+Provide a letter of eligibility for progression in previous nursing program from the dean/director of the previous nursing program. - 4.
+Comply with all nursing program policy requirements at accepting institution. - 5.
+Complete at least 25% of the nursing program's required courses for degree/certificate at the accepting institution. - 6.
+Meet acceptability criteria for placement at clinical agencies for clinical experience. - 7.
+Understand that acceptance of transfer students into nursing programs is limited by the number of faculty and clinical facilities available.
 Meeting minimal standards does not guarantee acceptance.

-Transient Student Policy:
+Transient Student Policy

-The transient policy applies only to students desiring to transfer between Alabama Community College System institutions.
-It does not apply to students wishing to transfer from other institutions.
+The transient policy applies only to students enrolled in a nursing program at an Alabama Community College System institution.
+It does not apply to students enrolled at other institutions.

-Criteria for Transient Status:
+Criteria for Transient Status

-- 1. Must meet minimum admission standards for the nursing program. - 2.
-Must possess a grade of C or better in all nursing program required courses taken at another institution and possess a minimum of a 2.0 cumulative GPA. - 3.
-Dean/Director of previous nursing program must provide a letter of eligibility for progression in previous nursing program. - 4.
-A student enrolled at another institution must secure permission from that institution by submitting an application for admission to the College and a Transient Student Form completed by an official (Nursing Program Dean/Director) of the primary institution. - 5.
+- 1. The student must meet minimum admission standards for the nursing program. - 2.
+The student must possess a grade of "C" or better in all nursing program required courses taken at another institution and possess a minimum of a 2.0 cumulative GPA. - 3.
+The dean/director of the primary nursing program must provide a letter of eligibility for progression in the primary nursing program. - 4.
+A student enrolled at another institution must secure permission from that institution by submitting an application for admission to the College and a Transient Student Form completed by an official (nursing program dean/director) of the primary institution. - 5.
 Transient students must complete a Transcript Request Form at the end of the term before a transcript will be issued to the primary institution. - 6.
-Must comply with all Program policy requirements at accepting institution. - 7.
-Must meet acceptability criteria for placement at clinical agencies for clinical experience. - 8.
-Acceptance of transient student into a nursing program is limited by the number of faculty and clinical facilities available.
+The student must comply with all program policy requirements at the accepting institution. - 7.
+The student must meet acceptability criteria for placement at clinical agencies for clinical experience. - 8.
+Acceptance of a transient student into a nursing program is limited by the number of faculty and clinical facilities available.
 Meeting minimal standards does not guarantee acceptance.

-Program Completion:
+Program Completion

-Students completing NUR 112, 113, 114, and 115 and required academic courses will be awarded the Practical Nursing Certificate.
-Students who have completed required academic courses and continue in the Program through completion of NUR 211 and 221 will be awarded an Associate Degree in Applied Science.
-Students are responsible for meeting all the progression and graduation requirements.
+Students completing NUR 112, 113, 114, 115, and required academic courses can be awarded the Practical Nursing Certificate.
+Students who have completed required academic courses and continue in the program through completion of NUR 211 and 221 will be awarded an Associate Degree in Applied Science.
+Students are responsible for meeting all progression and graduation requirements.

-PN Progression:
+PN Progression

-Students completing NUR 112, 113, 114, and 115 at an institution that only offers the PN program and who wish to transfer to another institution to complete the ADN degree must meet the requirement for 25% course completion at the college of graduation.
-Students who cannot meet the 25% course requirement must apply for the Mobility Program and take the transition course (NUR 209) to meet the 25% course requirement.
+Students completing NUR 112, 113, 114, and 115 at an institution that offers only the PN program and who wish to transfer to another institution to complete the ADN must meet the requirement for twenty-five percent course completion at the college of graduation.
+Students who cannot meet the twenty-five percent course requirement must apply for the Mobility Program and take the transition course (NUR 209) to meet the twenty-five percent course requirement.

-Leadership Development Policy:
+Leadership Development Policy

 The nursing faculty supports the development of student professionalism and leadership development.
-The faculty believes that these qualities can be developed and enhanced through a student's participation in his/her professional organization and extracurricular activities.
+The faculty believes that these qualities can be developed and enhanced through a student's participation in his or her professional organization and extracurricular activities.
 The faculty has developed and endorses the following extra credit criteria to encourage leadership and professional development:

-- 1) Two points on the lowest course unit exam or - 2) One point on the final course grade (must have a final grade of 75 or above before point is added)
+- 1) Two points on the lowest course unit exam or - 2) One point on the final course grade (must have a final grade of seventy-five or above before point is added)